AllanKlaus/project-jobs/README.md

 - Tests to check validation on forms - OK
 - Expire jobs that not was updated in 90 days - OK
 - Search on Jobs - OK
 - When user is logged show option to edit jobs, categories and companies when it is showing.
-Ex.: job_path(job)
+Ex.: job_path(job) - OK
 - Order Jobs from last to first - OK

 Could do better at the end of the Project